pramnora/MS-DOS/README.md

 >>C:>REM This is a MS DOS REMark...used to comment your code...

+-(**NOTE**: REM statements are NOT 'executable code'; and, therefore, will quite simply be 'ignored';
+          instead, they are merely placed there to explain to readers of the program 'source code'...;
+          exactly what that program is meant to be doing.)-

 How to pause an MS DOS file output...

 >>PAUSE